- According to DB-Engines, a site that ranks the popularity of databases, MySQL and SQL Server are about to pass Oracle as the most popular databases.

 Oracle’s DB-Engines Ranking

-The June column shows the growth since the past month (as this snapshot was taken July).
-The month to month change moves around quite a bit.
+The June column shows the growth since the past month (as this snapshot was taken in July).
+The month-to-month change moves around quite a bit.
 So the next column, July 2016, shows the change since the same month last year and is a more reliable guide to what is happening long term.

 - As one can see, Oracle has lost 66% of its popularity since July of 2016.